SuperNEMO-DBD/Falaise/README.md

 for a full guide to running `flsimulate`, `flreconstruct`, and writing new plugin modules.

-## Building, Testing and Installing from Source
+## Developing, Building, Testing and Installing from Source
 To get the source code, either download a release tarball or to get the latest development, do